goldeneye-source/ges-code/README.md

 ## Third-Party Libraries
 GES relies on several third-party libraries during compilation.
-We have an integrated Python 2.6 interpreter to run our Gameplay Scenarios and AI.
-To drive this, we use the Boost Python library.
+We have an integrated Python 3.4 interpreter to run our Gameplay Scenarios and AI.
+To drive all this, we use the Boost Python library.
 To play our music, we utilize FMOD since Valve's internal sound functions do not operate across level transitions.